Vijaysreekar4994/Vijaysreekar4994/README-EN.md

 8. Documentation for continuous development
 9. E2E testing involved - meetings with end user to improve the application's performance.

-**Horizon Pharma Web Application - Fullstack - ReactJS, NodeJS, Express, MySql**
+**PROJECT 2 : Horizon Pharma Web Application - Fullstack - ReactJS, NodeJS, Express, MySql**

 1. Development of new screens and features from scratch
 2. Development of RESTful APIs using nodeJS to manage screen content.